Cheetah

 Overview Plot

-where the optional keyword argument beam is the incoming beam represented by the reference particles.
-Cheetah will use a default incoming beam, if no beam is passed.
+where the keyword argument incoming is the incoming beam represented by the reference particles.

 Cite Cheetah

-If you use Cheetah, please cite the following two papers:
+If you use Cheetah, please cite the two papers below.

 @article{kaiser2024cheetah,